Incident Management

 The terms are used interchangeably in some industries and all are caused by unwanted events.
 There are differences, however, according to OSHA and in the context of workplace safety.

-Near-misses that are reported with all the relevant information can also aid safety officers in formulating safety precautions that can address previously unforeseen hazards, prevent the recurrence of near-misses, and avoid more damaging incidents or accidents.
+Reporting near misses with all the relevant information can also aid safety officers in formulating safety precautions that can address previously unforeseen hazards, prevent the recurrence of such incidents, and avoid more damaging events in the future.

 Incident

-An incident is an undesired event that disrupts operations and hinders the completion of tasks.
-Incidents can also be potentially destructive events but, like near-miss, has not resulted in injury, death, or property damage.
-The occurrence of an incident may introduce hazards or risks to a business and its employees and negatively impact the organization.
-Inaction and failure to report or investigate incidents may result in its recurrence and lead to more serious repercussions.
+An incident is an event that disrupts operations and hinders the completion of tasks.
+Incidents can also be potentially destructive events but, like near-misses, have not resulted in injury, death, or property damage.
+An incident may introduce hazards or risks to a business and its employees and negatively impact the organization.
+Inaction and failure to report or investigate incidents may result in their recurrence and lead to more serious repercussions.

 Accident

-Unlike an incident or near-miss, an accident is an unexpected and undesired event that resulted in physical injury, illness, fatality, or property damage.
-Accidents and incidents are sometimes considered to mean the same thing but a distinction can be made based on their causes.
+Unlike an incident or near-miss, an accident is an undesired event that results in physical injury, illness, fatality, or property damage.
+Accidents and incidents are often considered to mean the same thing, but a distinction can be made based on their causes.

-Accidents are random events that could not have been prevented, with no intended preventive measures put in place to mitigate or avoid its occurrence.
+Accidents are random events that could not have been prevented, with no intended preventive measures in place to mitigate or avoid their occurrence.
 Incidents, on the other hand, are considered “predictable and could have been prevented if the right actions were taken.”

 What is an Incident Management System?

-An incident management system is the effective and systematic use of all resources available to an organization in order to respond to an incident, mitigate its impact, and understand its cause in order to prevent recurrence.
-It’s a combination of people’s efforts in utilizing processes and tools to manage incidents.
+An incident management system is the effective and systematic use of all resources available to an organization to respond to an incident, mitigate its impact, and understand its cause to prevent recurrence.
+It’s a combination of people’s efforts to utilize processes and tools to manage incidents.

 People